Kentipedia

 In this short video, Phil Gervasi demonstrates how Kentik can be used to monitor cloud network performance metrics among multiple cloud instances using a lightweight synthetic test agent that can be deployed on-premises (in a datacenter or colo) as well as in public cloud instances.

 In this way, key network performance metrics including loss, latency, and jitter can be monitored between on-prem resources and public cloud instances.
-But also, this technique can be used to monitor performance between and among public cloud services (for example, between AWS, Azure and GCP resources).
-Additionally, Kentik’s path view provides a hop-by-hop visualization of the internet path between vaious instance, as well as any problems along the way.
+This technique can also be used to monitor performance between and among public cloud services (for example, between AWS, Azure, and GCP resources).
+Additionally, Kentik’s Path View provides a hop-by-hop visualization of the internet path between instances, along with any problems along the way.

 Cloud Network Monitoring KPIs